 Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
-The accompanying schedule of comparison of actual expenses to budget and schedule of expenditures of federal awards, as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, are presented for purposes of additional analysis and are not a required part of the financial statements.
+The accompanying schedule of comparison of actual expenses to budget, the schedule of expenditures of federal awards and related notes, as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, and the schedule of state financial assistance are presented for purposes of additional analysis and are not a required part of the financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the schedule of comparison of actual expenses to budget and schedule of expenditures of federal awards are fairly stated, in all material respects, in relation to the financial statements as a whole.
+In our opinion, the schedule of comparison of actual expenses to budget, the schedule of expenditures of federal awards and related notes, and the schedule of state financial assistance are fairly stated, in all material respects, in relation to the financial statements as a whole.